eessm01/100-days-of-code/r1-log.md

 ### R1D1
 Started the python exercises.
 I resolved the Project Euler problem 5, but, I think it is the easiest way =(

+### R1D2
+Started the python exercises.
+I resolved problems from a python book

+### R1D3
+Started the python exercises.
+I resolved the Project Euler problem 6 and problems from a python book